aldolat/private-content/readme.txt

 2. The shortcode in action.
 On the left, the text revealed to Administrators only; on the right, the page as seen by lower roles (Editors, Authors, etc., or simply readers).

 == Changelog ==

+= 4.0 =

+* NEW: Added support for multiple recipents.

 = 3.0 =